Types of Financial Aid

 Grants, scholarships, tuition waivers, loans and student employment are available to RLC students.
 Students who are eligible for financial aid may defer payment of tuition, fees, books, and supplies up to the amount of aid they are receiving.

-Federal Supplemental Educational Opportuity Grant (FSEOG) ▼FSEOG is a federally funded program to help students with the greatest financial need.
-All students who fill out the FAFSA will be considered for FSEOG with awards going to students demonstrating exceptional need.
+Federal Supplemental Educational Opportuity Grant (FSEOG) ▼FSEOG is a federally funded program offered to students with the greatest need.
+All students who complete the FAFSA, have the lowest expected family contribution, and who receives the Federal Pell Grant will be considered for the FSEOG award.
+A student must maintain a 2.5 GPA and be enrolled in at least half-time in order to be awarded FSEOG.
+There is a limited amount of FSEOG funds so it is important to complete your FAFSA as early as possible.
 Rend Lake College awards FSEOG ranging from $300-$600.

 How do student loans work? ▼Rend Lake College offers alternative educational loans to students who need additional financial assistance beyond grants, scholarships, and federal work study.
 These student loans are offered by private banks and lending institutions.
 Interest rates, repayment options, and terms vary by lender.
 Most students will need a credit-worthy co-borrower to increase the probability that the loan will be approved and ensure the lowest interest rates.